 - Institutionalising Anti-Corruption Mechanisms.
 The Indian government itself will need to lead by example when it comes to the fight against corruption.
 This starts with the strengthening of anti-corruption institutions, such as the Central Vigilance Commission.
 Benchmarked against international comparables the commission, which today employs only 250 people, should employ 25,000.
 Further, while the bill to appoint a corruption ombudsman, the Jan Lokpal, was finally passed in 2013 on the eleventh attempt (since 1968), it has to date not yet been executed.
 Finally, the government will also need to draft revised legalisation that better protects whistle-blowers in India.

 India like every country the world over has been subject to rapid technological advancement.
-A four-fold increase in internet users, the more than doubling of smartphone penetration in rural India, the growth of and access to computing power, automation across nearly every industry and medical advances reducing the cost of treatment are creating significant economic and social benefits for the country.
+A four-fold increase “The sheer scale implied by India’s mass technology adoption makes it well suited to creating and deploying technology driven business models and innovation designed to meet the needs of its population.” in internet users, the more than doubling of smartphone penetration in rural India, the growth of and access to computing power, automation across nearly every industry and medical advances reducing the cost of treatment are creatingsignificant economic and social benefits for the country.
 Technology has the potential to be a key driver in helping India leapfrog industrial structures and infrastructure challenges that would be cost and time intensive to develop: mobile telephony has created a national communication network in a country that has to date failed to solve the ‘last mile’ problem of fixed lines, e-services are reducing the need for physical infrastructure, and digital learning platforms are helping bridge India’s education infrastructure gap.

 India has the opportunity to leverage technology to become a global leader among innovative economies.
 The sheer scale implied by India’s mass technology adoption makes it well suited to creating and deploying technology driven business models and innovation designed to meet the needs of its population.
 The prize for successfully doing so could have a potentially transformative impact on a number of sectors including healthcare, education, media and entertainment.
 Successfully realising this prize will require, among other things: